KnpLabs/KnpUserBundle/Resources/doc/user_manager.md

 > This method will not work if your user class has some mandatory constructor
 > arguments.

-## Finding the User instances
+## Retrieving the users

 The user manager has a few methods to find users based on the unique fields (username, email and confirmation token) and a method to retrieve all existing users.

+- findUserByUsername($username)
+- findUserByEmail($username)
+- findUserByUsernameOrEmail($value)  (check if the value looks like an email to choose)
+- findUserByConfirmationToken($token)
+- findUsers()

 ## Updating a User object

 To save a user object, you can use the `updateUser` method of the user manager.
-This method will take care to update the encoded password and the canonical fields.
+This method will update the encoded password and the canonical fields and then persist the changes.

 ``` php
 <?php